AkariAsai/self-rag/README.md

 # ['[Relevant]Alpacas are considerably smaller than llamas, and unlike llamas, they were not bred to be working animals, but were bred specifically for their fiber.[Fully supported][Utility:5]</s>']
 ```

-For full evaluation, you either need to setup retriever or download our retrieved results.
+For a full evaluation, you either need to set up a retriever or download our retrieved results.
 Please follow instructions at [Inference](#instruction).

 ## Retriever Setup